There's a good chance your team's sales presentations are bad.

 You think that your buyer wants to see slide after slide of features and details to prove the quality of what you’re selling.

 A sales pitch is a firehose of information, with a bit of cajoling thrown in.
-Whether your pitch comes in a packet, a slide-deck, or a talk track, the effect is the same: Even the most interested prospect may start to glaze over.
+Whether your pitch comes in a packet, a slide-deck, or a talk track, the effect is the same: You might make even the most interested prospect start to glaze over.

 ‘But Chris, don’t you say we need to educate our clients?’